ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Clarence and Richmond Examiner and New England Advertiser (Grafton, NSW : 1859 - 1889)_

 #### 1879-11-22 &middot; Grafton, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-ith tho round 2&gt;omt of a
+s, tte, with tho round 2&gt;omt of a
 lead pencil, licmovo insects from tho
 ear by tepid water, never put a hard
 instrument into tho ear.
 If any artery